 Classic Chicken Salad with A Holiday Spin

-Keep this recipe for Cranberry Chicken Salad in your go-to-favorites for easy entertaining or as a last-minute quick meal prep for when you’re short on time and need something delicious quick.
+Keep this recipe for Cranberry Chicken Salad in your go-to favorites for easy entertaining.
+Or keep it as a last-minute quick meal prep for when you’re short on time and need something delicious quick.
 Just 20 minutes to delicious is all it takes!

 In a general sense of the mixture, chicken salad is a recipe that has been around forever – and when I say “forever,” I mean a long, long time, like since the early 1800s.

 The base for this delicious, tasty salad is perfectly-cooked chicken breast, but you can use cooked, juicy turkey breast meat too!

 Catch the #CookingGfreeDeliciously Wednesday Replay!

 Enjoy watching the #CookingGfreeDeliciously Cooking Show video, then click on over to the G-Free Deliciously Wildtree Store to get everything you need for making all eight of the delicious recipes featured in the December Cooking Collection.

 The Best Way to Cook the Chicken Meat